Mohammed-Taasir/CSE508_Winter2023_A3_14/README.md

 Group: 14
 Assignment 3

-Repository Description
+''' Repository Description
 IR_Assignment_3.ipynb: all code with comments Report.pdf: report with all the observations, formulae and explanations for assignment
 Images: contains graphs and report images

-.gitignore Description
+''' .gitignore Description
 All the data files are stored in the Dataset folder which is present in the root folder.

-#Dataset Description
+# Dataset Description
 -Dataset chosen for this assignment is Wikipedia Vote Network, a network of who-votes-on-whom.
 The network is a bidirectional graph of 7115 nodes and 103689 edges.
 Nodes in the network represent wikipedia users and a directed edge from node i to node j represents that user i voted on user j.

-#Code Explanation
+# Code Explanation

-##Q1
+## Q1

 ' Methodology